alan-if/alan-docs/index.md

-# Welcome to The Alan Documentation Project
+# Welcome to The Alan IF Documentation Project

 Here you will find the latest and greatest version of various documentation for the Alan Interactive Fiction Language, tools and libraries.